 Last, but not least: do not forget your bathing suit!

-This ride has set dates which can be confirmed online.
+This is an 8 day/7 night programme with 6 days riding available on set dates which can be confirmed online.
 Please let us know if you wish to book another date, we can confirm new dates on request for 4 or more riders between February and November.